 Taxes: The Importance of Record-Keeping

-There is always a chance that your business may be audited, and you must keep business records available at all times for inspection by the Internal Revenue Service (IRS).
-If the IRS examines any of your tax returns, you may be asked to explain the items reported.
-A complete set of records will speed up the examination.
+There is always a chance that your business may be audited, and you must keep business records available at all times for inspection by the IRS.
+If the IRS examines any of your tax returns, you may be asked to explain the items reported and a complete set of records will speed up the examination.
 Please note that if your business is audited, the auditor is allowed to access and review your personal financial records as well.

 For more information about starting and running a small business, please visit FindLaw's section on Small Business Law.

 Taxes and Record Keeping: Get Professional Help Today

 Typically, keeping records for your business doesn't require the help of a tax or legal professional.
 However, enlisting the help of legal professionals will ensure that you're keeping the right records.
 Not only that, an experienced tax attorney can help you reduce your tax exposure along the way.
 Get in touch with an experienced tax law attorney near you.